 - To raise money for Twin Ports Rotary Clubs and their charitable giving.

-- To raise funds for the festival’s charitable partner, the Essentia Health Foundation.
+- To raise funds for the festival’s charitable partner.

 - To provide a free, fun, family event.